omer-ebead/HiSSD/README.md

-# Hi-SSD: Learning Generalizable Skills from Offline Multi-Task Data for Multi-Agent Coordination
+# HiSSD: Learning Generalizable Skills from Offline Multi-Task Data for Multi-Agent Coordination

 This is the implementation of the ICLR-2025 conference submission "Learning Generalizable Skills from Offline Multi-Task Data for Multi-Agent Coordination".